-As mentioned, consistent with the guidelines suggested by the Undergraduate Program Office, the average grade for this course will be about a 3.2 (or 85-86%).
-To avoid any misunderstanding regarding rounding methodology, grades maybe rounded up providing the class is below the 3.2 threshold.
-However, any rounding, which is based solely on extra credit (see below) can still result in an 89.99 (as close as it is to 90), will still be a B+.
+As mentioned, consistent with the guidelines suggested by the Undergraduate Program Office, the average grade for this course will be between 3.0 and 3.2 (or 85-86%).
+To avoid any misunderstanding regarding rounding methodology, grades will NOT be rounded up - an 89.99 (as close as it is to 90), will still be a B+.
 Note that the grade calculations shown on Canvas are occasionally in error.
 The official grades for this class will be calculated as described in this syllabus and may be different than the grade averages shown on Canvas.